nuts-foundation/nuts-specification/rfc/rfc019-employee-identity-means.md

 ## 1. Introduction

-Introducing new authentication means in an organizational setting can have quite an impact, even more when mainstream identity providers have not yet adjusted to new standards.
+Introducing new authentication means in an organizational setting can have quite an impact, even more when mainstream identity providers have not yet adjusted to self-sovereign identity.
 New feature or applications require a higher assurance level for authentication than the current situation.
 This introduces an additional authentication step in the process of users.
 This often happens at a place in the workflow where they don't expect it.
 This is a situation that remain until the main login is adapted to the newer/higher security standard.